Use and Security of Information Systems

 Be professional:

-• Do not send non-business-related emails, jokes, forwards, or chain letters on company time to friends or co-workers - this may reflect a lack of professionalism.
+• Do not send non-business-related emails, jokes, forwards, or chain letters on Polytechnic time to friends or co-kaimahi - this may reflect a lack of professionalism.

 • Avoid questionable websites, or websites not necessary to your job responsibility.